 Julie’s Tips

-Try experimenting with salad dressings, whipping up some extra delicious pancakes or soaking chicken breasts in it just before they bake.
+Try experimenting with salad dressings, whipping up some delicious pancakes, or soaking chicken breasts just before baking.

 Serving: 1g | Calories: 152kcal | Carbohydrates: 12g | Protein: 7g | Fat: 7g | Saturated Fat: 4g | Cholesterol: 24mg | Sodium: 105mg | Potassium: 322mg | Sugar: 12g | Vitamin A: 395IU | Vitamin C: 5.8mg | Calcium: 276mg